 The unit has an expandable microSD card slot, of course, as well as a 2.5mm balanced and normal 3.5mm output option.
 The touch interface screen is very basic and that is actually what I want in a home screen.
 Just some nice, big icons that are easy to see and press one-handed.
 Subjectively, I don’t want a ton on the screen.
 Much like iOS or an Android OS, the home screen has pages to it with more if you swipe to the left.

 Beyond the basic folders, there are some Favorites bins as well a very nice EQ function.
 Kudos to Shanling for making is so highly responsive.
 By that, I mean small incremental movements on each of the sliders result in audible changes to the experience.
 Lots of EQ systems just aren’t responsive in this regard, so thankfully, Shanling made sure to give us a great little EQ system that isn’t too complex.
 It gets the job done.

 Tonally, the Shanlin M5s is less ‘hefty’ sounding than some of my other DAPs in the price tier.
 Most of my DAP’s are of a few generations ago, like my Cowon Plenue M. But, even the older Cowon sounds thicker, more weighted top to bottom.
 Whereas the M5S feels mellow by comparison and of a moderate heft.

 I have to rant.
 A positive rant though.
 The battery life is good on this model.
 However, the standby time is fantastic.
-The unit doesn’t really drain itself much over time in screen off and standby mode.
-I have come back a few days later to a nominal loss.
+The unit doesn’t really drain itself much overtime in screen-off and standby mode.
+I have come back a few days later with a nominal loss.
 Fantastic, powerful battery in there that is not sluggishly draining itself when unused as the U8 had.